Table of Contents

 4. Characteristics of a Trickster Story

 In these stories, the character is smart, cunning, and charming.
 This character cons their way to get what they want.
-A trickster questions the rules of the society and makes sure that they break them.
+A trickster questions the rules of society and makes sure that they break them.
 They are fond of mocking and boasting and playing tricks on both gods and men.

-They steal food, precious possessions belonging to other people, or they can cause mischief to disrupt the ordinary course of people’s lives.
+They steal food, and precious possessions belonging to other people, or they can cause mischief to disrupt the ordinary course of people’s lives.
 However, their stories are exciting and entertaining.
 They talk about cruelty, kindness, deceiving, and breaking taboos.

-What do you think why people told the trickster stories?
+What do you think is why people told the trickster stories?
 Did they ask them to create more tricksters?
 Or did they tell these stories to their children to communicate that they did not have to follow in these footsteps?